SriSaiKun/Job-file-organizer/README.md

-The job tracker is a web app used to organize and track internship applications across multiple job platforms.
+The job file organizer/tracker is a web app used to organize and track any job applications across multiple job platforms.
 # Features
 -- Paste job posting URLs to automatically extract application data -- Track applications from LinkedIn, Handshake, Indeed, and other major platforms